iam-Raja/devops-inerview/Jenkins/readme.md

 - What is the use of Backup Plugin in Jenkins?
 How to use it?

-How to Change the Default Port Number in Jenkins?
+### How to Change the Default Port Number in Jenkins :
 1. If Jenkins installed in Linux server, open the file here  : -->  cd /usr/lib/systemd/system/
 **** You have to change Environment port ****
 2. vim jenkins.service